 When you have diabetes, you need to control your blood sugar.
-Insulin or diabetes medicines, as well as exercise, will lower your blood sugar.
+Insulin or diabetes medicines, as well as exercise, helps lower your blood sugar.

-If you have diabetes, you need to know how to eat carbohydrate snacks during the day.
+If you have diabetes, you may need to eat carbohydrate snacks during the day.
 This will help balance your blood sugar.
 This is especially important if you have type 1 diabetes.

-Learning how to count the carbohydrates that you eat helps you plan what to eat.
+Learning how to count the carbohydrates that you eat (carb counting) helps you plan what to eat.
 It will also keep your blood sugar under control.

 You will also need to ask about what snacks to avoid.
 You also need to know how to control your diabetes when you do snack.